samnodier/stopwatch/README.md

 Try it out and see if it can help you implement the functionality in your *games* or *other personal projects*

+Please view the project at https://sam0132nodier.github.io/stopwatch/.

+Thank you!